 Lemon Poppy Seed Dressing

-In a medium sized bowl, whisk oil, poppy seeds, mustard, lemon zest, lemon juice and salt.
-Whisk vigorously until well combined and allow flavors to meld at room temperature for at least 5-15 minutes.
+- In a medium-sized bowl, add in the olive oil, poppy seeds, Dijon mustard, fresh lemon zest, fresh lemon juice, and kosher salt.
+Whisk vigorously until well combined and emulsified, then allow flavors to meld at room temperature for at least 5-15 minutes.

 Nutrition Information:Yield: 6 Serving Size: 1

 Amount Per Serving: Calories: 183Total Fat: 15gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 33mgSodium: 268mgCarbohydrates: 7gFiber: 2gSugar: 3gProtein: 7g

 Eden Westbrook is the recipe developer, writer, and photographer behind Sweet Tea and Thyme.
 A classically trained chef, Eden has inspired home cooks into the kitchen with cultural comfort foods, easy family-friendly eats and sweets, and glorious spreads for date night and entertaining since 2015.